microsoft/code-with-engineering-playbook/observability/readme.md

 - Request Rate
 - Error Rate

-In a microservice architecture, knowing that you're frontend returned a 500 response code, or took 3 seconds to respond, doesn't pinpoint where the issue lies.
-But with a sidecar, you can quickly determine if that time was spent within the server, or if client requests took up the bulk of the duration, or are the root cause for the 500's.
+In a microservice architecture, pinpointing the root cause of a spike in 500's can be non-trivial, but with a the added observability from a sidecar you can quickly determine which server in your service mesh resulted in the spike in errors.

 Service Mesh's have a large surface area for configurability, and can seem like a daunting undertaking to deploy.
 However, most services (including Linkerd) offer a sane set of defaults, and can be deployed via the happy path to quickly land these observability wins.